scapaf64-prog/my-python-games/README.md

 Shooter's are always heavy action.

-I'm a little proud of the "slot-like" score-display in Tetris.  ( Thank you ChatGPT :)
+I'm a little proud of the gambling score display in Tetris. ( Thank you ChatGPT :)

 The games are intentionally designed so that they can be played virtually endlessly.